Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 This species start flowering when still young.

-Tubercles: Deltoid highly textured dark olive green with no spines and lie flat on the soil surface.
+Tubercles: The tubercles are deltoid dark olive green with no spines and lie flat on the soil surface.
 They are more long than wide, closely packed and divergent, sharply angled apically.

-Areoles: With a central longitudinal areolar groove extending to the tips on the adaxial surfaces of the tubercles, woolly, 1-3 mm wide, 5-10 mm long.
+Areoles: The tubecles forms a central longitudinal areolar groove extending to the tips on the adaxial surfaces of the tubercles, woolly, 1-3 mm wide, 5-10 mm long.

 Root: Each plant has a large turnip-like taproot, which lies below the soil surface and serves for water storage.

 Flowers: These plants have a woolly crown, from which emerge bright pink-violet flowers up to 2.5-5 cm, 2 times wider than long when fully expanded.
-Flowers arte diurnal and last for 3 to 4 days.
+Flowers are diurnal and last for 3 to 4 days.
+The white-flowered variety was described as var. albiflorus.

 Fruits: White or green with lots of seed.